 - The Replicated license file (.yaml) with air gap install enabled. - The airgap bundle for the KNIME Business Hub (knime-hub Airgap Bundle). - Finally, you will need kURL bundle to install the kURL distribution of Kubernetes.
 This means you need to download the Embedded Kubernetes installer bundle.

 Getting Kubernetes ready

-Next step is to install the new Kubernetes cluster.
+Next step is to install a new Kubernetes cluster on your machine.
+KNIME supports the kURL distribution of Kubernetes.

-The kURL distribution of Kubernetes is used for new Kubernetes installs.
 This distribution is installed into a single machine and also supports extending to a cluster of machines.